2024–25 Nemzeti Bajnokság I

-The 2024–25 Nemzeti Bajnokság I (also known as 2024–25 OTP Bank Liga), also known as NB I, will be the 126th season of top-tier football in Hungary.
+The 2024–25 Nemzeti Bajnokság I (also known as 2024–25 OTP Bank Liga), also known as NB I, was the 126th season of top-tier football in Hungary.
 The league was officially named OTP Bank Liga for sponsorship reasons.
 The fixtures were announced on 20 June 2024.
 Ferencváros were the 35-time defending champions, having won the previous 6 titles consecutively.
 They defended their title on the last day of the season.

 Teams

 Changes

 Twelve teams compete in the league – the top ten teams from the previous season and the two teams promoted from the Nemzeti Bajnokság II.

 The promoted teams are Nyíregyháza and Győr, who are returning to the top flight after respective absences of nine years.
 They replaced Kisvárda and Mezőkövesd, who were relegated to the Nemzeti Bajnokság II after respective spells of six and eight years in the top flight.

 Stadium and locations

 Note: Table lists in alphabetical order.